 Always shop around and compare quotes, and equally important; don’t auto renew your policy each year, shop around again so you don’t lose out on big savings.
 If you can, pay in one go too as you normally get a discount.

-We recommend using MoneySuperMarket to compare quotes for all types of insurance as they also use their own money to knock down the prices further!
+We recommend using a comparison site (like the ones mentioned above), to compare quotes for all types of insurance – so you can be sure you're getting the best deal out there.
+Plus sometimes they'll use their own money to knock down the prices further!

 It’s a legal requirement for driving, so not optional, and there’s 3 main types of insurance: